 Each year, ADA's Legislative Committee selects 20 votes it considers the most important during that session.
 ADA's National Board and/or National Executive Committee approves those votes.
 Each member receives 5 points if he/she voted with ADA, and does not receive 5 points if he/she voted against us or was absent.
 The total possible is 100.

 The files below are in Adobe PDF format.
-These and additional ADA Voting Records dating back to 1947 are also available in print by calling the ADA National Office at (202) 600-7762 or e-mail at firstname.lastname@example.org.
+These and additional ADA Voting Records dating back to 1947 are also available in excel format by e-mail at firstname.lastname@example.org.

 Your selected report will open in a new window or tab.